dask/dask-gateway/docs/source/index.rst

 ----------

-- **Centrally Managed**: Administrators do the heavy lifting of configuring the Gateway, users only have to connect to get a new cluster.
+- **Centrally Managed**: Administrators do the heavy lifting of configuring the Gateway, users simply connect to the Gateway to get a new cluster.
 Eases deployment, and allows enforcing consistent configuration across all users.

 - **Secure by Default**: Cluster communication is automatically encrypted with